 - Eventually, the oil and co2 then pumped into the third chamber.
 The gas then evaporated and what’s left is the pure CBD oil.

-The CO2 extraction machinery units build to produce anywhere from 100 – 1,200 pounds of biomass in a single run.
+The CO2 extraction machinery units build to produce anywhere from 100 – to 1,200 pounds of biomass in a single run.
 With this method, you can not only extract CBD on a massive scale effectively but can also remove a particular compound like terpenes.

 ORGANIC SOLVENT EXTRACTION

 The organic solvent extraction method is relevant to using CO2, but it is mostly cheaper and faster.
-Butane used in hemp extraction, but ethanol and propane are famous.
+Butane is used in hemp extraction, but ethanol and propane are famous.

 The solvent has to be precisely temperature regulated to separate the solvent from the final extracted result without harming it.